St. Louis police deny no-fly zone during protests aimed at media

 Police have been criticized for using rubber bullets, tear gas and dogs and for pointing weapons at protesters during demonstrations that followed the Aug.
 9 shooting of unarmed black teenager Michael Brown by white Ferguson police officer Darren Wilson.

 “It’s always all about safety.
-That’s the bottom line on this,” St. Louis County Chief of Police Jon Belmar told reporters at a news conference about the no-fly zone.
+That’s the bottom line on this,” St. Louis County Chief of Police Jon Belmar told a news conference about the no-fly zone.

 He said the decision was made after pilots reported seeing muzzle flashes and potentially hazardous lasers pointed at them.